NASA-Planetary-Science/AmesCAP/README.md

 Welcome to the Mars Climate Modeling Center (MCMC) Analysis Pipeline.
 By the end of this tutorial, you will know how to download Mars Climate data from the MCMC's data portal, reduce these large climate simulations to meaningful data, and make plots for winds at the beginning of the Martian Northern Spring.

+The simulation results presented on this page are extensively documented in [Haberle et al. 2019 _Documentation of the NASA/Ames Legacy Mars Global Climate Model: Simulations of the present seasonal water cycle_ ](https://www.sciencedirect.com/science/article/pii/S0019103518305761)

 # INSTALLATION:
 The analysis pipeline is entirely written in pure Python, which is an intuitive and open source programming language.
 You may identify yourself in one the following categories: